JJguri/psimsV2/README.md

 /psims/pysims/pysims.py --param .../params.apsim.sample --campaign .../campaign/created_campaign/test3/ --tlatidx 0024 --tlonidx 0044
 ```
 #### _Run several tiles together_

+In this case the command is looking for the **psims** folder because for more than a tile swift is implemented to
+apply parallel computing.
+Therefore, remember to install swift in your computer before to run several tiles together.

 ```
 ./psims -s local -p /psims/pysims/params.apsim.sample -c .../campaign/sorghum/ -t .../TileLists/test -r jon
 ```